manubot/rootstock/SETUP.md

 # For macOS systems
 base64 --break=1000000 deploy.key

+# For systes with openssl
+openssl base64 -A -in=deploy.key
 ```

 Make sure "Display value in build logs" remains toggled off (the default).